-The Rollins Planetarium, which does many shows for the public, is located in the Maxwell Center building on the campus of Young Harris College.
-The planetarium was opened in 1979 through the philanthropy of Wayne and Grace Rollins and seats 100 people under a 40-foot-diameter dome.
+Star Gazers will appreciate Rollins Planetarium which is located in the Maxwell Center building at Young Harris College and during the season public shows are offered in this 100-seat planetarium under a 40-foot-diameter dome.
 The college also has an observatory, located on Georgia state property near the Brasstown Valley Resort, only a short distance from campus.

-The region surrounding Lake Chatuge is an antique shopper’s dream including many intriguing stores that display the work of many well-known painters, potters and sculptors along with a colorful array of Appalachian folk art.
+The region surrounding Lake Chatuge is a shopper’s dream including many intriguing stores that display the work of many well-known painters, potters, and sculptors along with a colorful array of Appalachian folk art.
 Restaurants feature everything from fine cuisine to country cooking, deli treats, and bakery sweets.
 Many surrounding wineries also offer tastings and tours for an afternoon of activities.

-For more information on Towns County visit: www.MountainTopGA.com
+For more information on Hiawassee & Young Harris visit: GoLakeChatuge.com